Kostas-F/latex-templates-gr/README.md

-WIP, not finalized (and most likely never will be) templates and expected to add more as I use them.
+WIP, not finalized templates and expected to add more as I use them.
 Presentation template in the works.

 # Simple LaTeX Templates